sergiocorreia/panflute/README.md

 | 1.12 | 2.7-2.9 | 1.17.5–1.20  |

 Note: pandoc 2.10 is short lived and 2.11 has minor API changes comparing to that, mainly for fixing its shortcomings.
 Please avoid using pandoc 2.10.

+## Dev Install

+After cloning the repo and opening the panflute folder, run

+- `python setup.py install` to install the package locally
+- `python setup.py develop` to install locally with a symlink so changes are automatically updated

 ## Contributing